ivan-guerra/programmador.com/content/posts/the-game-of-life.md

 ## Implementation Plan

-My goal was to visualize the GoL on my terminal screen.
-I'd use the entire terminal window as my MxN board.
-Each 1x1 square would represent a cell.
-An empty square is a dead cell a live square would be populated with some marker character.
-The program would run a game loop at a configurable speed.
-At each cycle, the GoL rules would be applied to the current game board.
-All of the above is achievable using ncurses[^3] and vanilla C++.
+The goal is to visualize the GoL on the terminal screen.
+You use the entire terminal window as an MxN board.
+Each 1x1 square represents a cell.
+An empty square is a dead cell.
+You mark a live square with a special character.
+The program runs a game loop at a configurable speed.
+At each cycle, you apply the GoL rules to the current game board.
+This process is achievable using ncurses[^3] and vanilla C++.

 The one piece that's missing is configuration.
 Specifically, how does one tell the game what the initial state of the game board is?
-My solution was to have the user pass the program a text file defining the initial state on startup.
-The configuration file would be a list of 2D coordinates defining which cells on the screen are live:
+A solution is to have the user pass the program a text file defining the initial state on startup.
+The configuration file can be a list of 2D coordinates defining which cells on the screen are live:

 ```text